luiscoco/eShop_Aspire-Tutorial-Step3_WebApp_Catalog/README.md

 ![image](https://github.com/user-attachments/assets/6d334da8-87ff-4d40-a2e1-4ac895915ac1)

-## 3. We modify the WebAppComponents project
+## 3. We Modify the WebAppComponents Project

 We delete/remove from the Blazor Web App project these folders and files: